 So here we are, I’d like you to learn for my experiences (good or bad) and hopefully take better care of your digital voice recorder.
 And yes, I’ve shared similar advice on the Sony ICD-ux560 review post, but I feel that this topic is worth a separate post, if for anything, to stress the importance of taking care of your digital recorder.

 Connecting Sony ICD-ux560 to your Computer

 Use a cable.
 Use a cable.
 Use a cable.
 If I could, I’d SHOUT this tip.
 Please use a USB cable to connect your Sony ICD-ux560 recorder to your computer or USB charger.
 Because the built in USB is fabricated to slide in and out of the recorder, it’s not securely fixed to the body of the recorder.
-It can easily break off.
-I wish Sony would do away with the slide out feature, fix a USB female port and ship this recorder with a cable.
+It can (and does) easily break off.
+Note to Sony: please do away with the slide out feature, fix a USB female port (preferably micro or Type-C) and ship this recorder with a cable.
 I’d trade off the convenience for durability.

-I’d recommend you get a short cable (foot long), so that it’s easily portable.
+I’d recommend you get a short cable (a foot long), so that it’s easily portable.
 If you have different work stations (like me), get a few of them.
 And don’t buy an adapter in lieu of a cable.
-You’ll want something that’s flexible; easily bend when you whack it.
+You’ll want something that’s flexible; easily bends when you (accidentally) whack the recorder.